-In the plant reproductive process, seeds form inside the ovary (which becomes the fruit we know) after pollination.
-There are some plants where it appears that the seeds are carried on the outside of the fruit, but this simply isn't true.
+In the plant reproductive process, seeds form inside the ovary and, after pollination, this becomes the fruit we are familiar with.
+In contrast, some plants appear to carry their seeds on the outside of the fruit, however, this simply isn't true.

-Cashews: On the tree, it appears that the cashew grows on the outside of a fruit that looks like an apple.
+While most of the talk about fruits with visible seeds centers on the strawberry, we cannot forget the equally deceptive cashew.
+On the tree, it appears that the cashew grows on the outside of a fruit which looks much like an apple.
 However, this is another case of the receptacle swelling to promote the true fruit, which is called drupes.